Large language model: Attention mechanism and context window

-Models may be trained on auxiliary tasks which test their understanding of the data distribution, such as next sentence prediction (NSP), in which pairs of sentences are presented and the model must predict whether they appear consecutively in the training corpus.
-During training, regularization loss is also used to stabilize training.
-However regularization loss is usually not used during testing and evaluation.
+Autoregressive models, such as GPTs, are trained to guess how a sequence continues; for example, whether the word sequence "I like to eat" is more likely to be followed by the word "bread" or the word "rocks".
+Masked models, such as BERT, are trained to guess parts that are missing from a sequence, such as whether the missing word in "I like to ___ roses" is more likely to be the word "smell" or the word "eat".
+The model's predictions are based on the properties of sequences within its training dataset.

 Mixture of experts

 A mixture of experts (MoE) is a machine learning architecture in which multiple specialized neural networks ("experts") work together, with a gating mechanism that routes each input to the most appropriate expert(s).
 Mixtures of experts can reduce inference costs, as only a fraction of the parameters are used for each input.
-The approach was introduced in 2017 by Google researchers.

 Parameter size

-Typically, LLMs are trained with single- or half-precision floating point numbers (float32 and float16).
+Typically, LLMs are trained with single or half-precision floating point numbers (float32 and float16).
 One float16 has 16 bits, or 2 bytes, and so one billion parameters require 2 gigabytes.
 The largest models typically have more than 100 billion parameters, which places them outside the range of most consumer electronics.

+In 2021, Google Brain released Switch Transformer, one of the first natural language processing (NLP) models to cross one trillion parameters.
+As of July 2026, the largest open weight frontier model is Kimi K3, developed by Moonshot AI, at 2.8 trillion parameters.
+According to industry estimates reported by the Financial Times, Anthropic's Claude Mythos, its most powerful model, restricted from public access, has approximately 8 trillion parameters, while its public 'Mythos-class' model Fable 5 has approximately 5 trillion parameters.

 Quantization

 Post-training quantization aims to decrease the space requirement by lowering precision of the parameters of a trained model, while preserving most of its performance.
 Quantization can be further classified as static quantization if the quantization parameters are determined beforehand (typically during a calibration phase), and dynamic quantization if the quantization is applied during inference.
 The simplest form of quantization simply truncates all the parameters to a given number of bits: this is applicable to static as well as dynamic quantization, but loses much precision.
 Dynamic quantization allows for the use of a different quantization codebook per layer, either a lookup table of values or a linear mapping (scaling factor and bias), at the cost of foregoing the possible speed improvements from using lower-precision arithmetic.

-Quantized models are typically seen as frozen with modification of weights (e.g. fine-tuning) only applied to the original model.
 It is possible to fine-tune quantized models using low-rank adaptation.